digital-chemistry-laboratory/morfeus/docs/local_force.rst

 Local force constants describe the bond strength based on vibrational frequencies.
-In the literature, there are two approaches to this, the local modes method of Cremer [1]_ and the compliance matrix method championed by Grunenberg [2].
+In the literature, there are two approaches to this, the local modes method of Cremer [1]_ and the compliance matrix method championed by Grunenberg [2]_.
 They have been shown to be equivalent within numerical accuracy [3]_.
 Steriplus can use either method, and they give almost identical results for most bonds.
 The exception is when imaginary or very small vibrational frequencies exist.
 In this case, the numerical stability of the local modes approach can be improved by two methods: (1) projecting out normal modes with imaginary frequencies and (2) raising the force constants of the low-frequency modes to a cutoff value.
 Steriplus does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
-We therefore recommend the local modes with default setting for this case.
+We therefore recommend local modes with default settings as the most robust method.
 Expert users can turn off this projection and alter the cutoff value.

 Note that interactions involving imaginary modes (such as breaking/forming